michaelmalick/phd-thesis/notes-intro.md

 # Footnote definitions

-[^1]: Throughout this thesis, the term productivity refers to the per capita
-      growth rate for a population, which for Pacific salmon is estimated as the number of recruits produced per spawner.

 [^2]: The term 'ecological pathway' is used throughout this thesis to describe a
       series of connected ecological processes (abiotic and/or biotic) where one